NatLibFi/marc-record-validate/README.md

 Copyright (c) 2014-2019, 2022 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3** or any later version.
+This project's source code is licensed under the terms of **MIT** or any later version.